-Anne first makes an offer to Jared.
-Her offer has to be one of {\$0,\$1,\$2,\$3,\$4,\$5,\$6,\$7}, corresponding to the size of Jared's share.
+Caroline first makes an offer to Noah.
+Her offer has to be one of {\$0, \$1, \$2, \$3, \$4, \$5, \$6, \$7}, corresponding to the size of Noah's share.

-If Jared accepts they fetch the money and split it accordingly.
-If Jared rejects then he makes an offer to Anne.
+If Noah accepts they fetch the money and split it accordingly.
+If Noah rejects then he makes an offer to Caroline.
 If she accepts they fetch the money and split it accordingly.
 Otherwise she makes an offer again, etc. At most T offers can be made before they have to go to class and the game must end.
 If T offers are rejected then the money is left in the tree.

 - (a) 20 points.
-Consider the case that T=31415.
+Consider the case that T = 31415.
 Construct a Nash equilibrium in which they both miss lunch and receive no money.
 What are their possible utilities in subgame perfect equilibria?
 Hint: use backward induction. - (b) 20 points.
-Repeat for the case that T = 3141592. - (3) Deviations in infinite games.
-In the lecture notes we prove (Theorem 1.5) a one deviation principle: a strategy profile in a finite horizon game is a Nash equilibrium iff it is impossible to profit by deviating at just one history.
+Repeat for the case that T = 3141592. - (2) Existence of equilibria. - (a) 10 points.
+Construct an extensive form game with complete information that has an action set A of size two, two players, and no Nash equilibria. - (b) 10 points.
+Construct an extensive form game with complete information that has an action set A of size two, two players, a Nash equilibrium, and no subgame perfect Nash equilibria. - (3) Deviations in infinite games.
+In the lecture notes we prove (Theorem 1.7) the one deviation principle.
 Read the formal theorem statement and its proof.
-In this problem we will explain why we prove this claim only for finite horizon games.
+In this problem we will explain why we prove this claim only for finite games.